-No one outside the institution shall have access to nor will LMU disclose any information from candidates' educational records without the written consent of candidates except to personnel within the institution, to officials of other institutions in which candidates seek to enroll, to persons or organizations providing candidates financial aid, to accrediting agencies carrying out their accreditation function, to persons in compliance with a judicial order, and to persons in an emergency in order to protect the health or safety of candidates or other persons.
-All these exceptions are permitted under the Act.
+To protect the health or safety of candidates or other persons, nobody outside the institution shall have access to nor will LMU disclose any information from candidates' educational records without the written consent of candidates.
+Exceptions to this policy include personnel within the institution, to officials of other institutions in which candidates seek to enroll, persons or organizations providing candidates financial aid, accrediting agencies carrying out their accreditation function, persons in compliance with a judicial order, and persons in an emergency.
+All these exceptions are permitted under the Family Educational Rights and Privacy Act.

-At its discretion, LMU may provide Directory Information in accordance with the provision of the Act to include: candidate name, address, telephone number, major field of study, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the candidate, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
+At its discretion, LMU may provide directory information in accordance with the provision of FERPA to include: candidate name, address, telephone number, major field of study, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the candidate, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
 Currently enrolled candidates may withhold disclosure in writing to the attention of the Registrar.